 Information about you will only be shared with a third party with your full consent.

 Reception is a very busy area.
 Please inform the Receptionist if you would like to discuss a matter privately.

-Please try and see us well before you travel, ideally 4-6 weeks and try not to leave vaccinations to the last minute.
-It is essential you have adequate medical insurance, and if visiting an EEC country you will need an EHIC (European Health Insurance Card).
+Please try and see us well before you travel, ideally 4 to 6 weeks and try not to leave vaccinations to the last minute.
+It is essential you have adequate medical insurance, and if visiting an European Economic Community (EEC) country you will need a European Health Insurance Card.

 All the clinicians are qualified to deal with women’s health issues during their routine surgeries.
 We also provide well woman checks run by the practice nurse which includes cervical smears and menopausal problems.
 You will be sent a reminder when a cervical smear is due.

-The cervical screening programme offers all women aged 25-49 a smear every three year and those aged 50-64 every five years.
+The cervical screening programme offers all women aged 25 to 49 years a smear every three year and those aged 50 to 64 years every five years.
 Women over this age require a smear test if they have not had a smear since the age of 50 or if previous abnormality.
 The smear can then be taken by the practice nurse or your doctor.